Addigy Identity Settings Explained

 Identity provider - This option allows you as an Admin to pick the desired Identity Provider that end users on these machines will authenticate against.
 This also determines which Addigy Identity Settings become available to you.
 Currently we only support Okta, but plan on explaining on our catalog of Identity provider.

 Domain - By passing us the Domain of the IdP organization we can begin to authenticate users against this domain using HTTPs.
 The response to this authentication gives us the required user information to generate the local user account.
 Addigy never stores any passwords.
 You can find the Okta Domain on your Okta account URL.
+Do not include the https://

 Block Setup Assistant while service is getting configured - This setting makes sure that when we are deploying Addigy Identity via Automated Device Enrollment that the deployment complies with the Await Device Configuration option.
 This will hold the end user on the enrollment screen until Addigy Identity has been fully deployed.
 This prevents the end user from reaching the login window before Addigy Identity is deployed and ready to handle their authentication